stianeikeland/node-etcd/README.md

 ## Changes

+- 2.0.7 - Avoid calling callback if callback not given.
 - 2.0.6 - Refactoring, fix responsehandler error.
 - 2.0.5 - Undo use of 'x-etcd-index', this refers to global state.
 - 2.0.4 - Use 'x-etcd-index' for index when watching a key.